 This project will explore the basis and various forms of xêr, work with Ezidis as they adjust to their new circumstances, and articulate how xêr has been and can again become a source of strength, religious comfort, and unity.

 Sister Makrina is visiting shrines, attending significant feasts and festivals, and engaging with Ezidi community members in Northern Iraq.
 The project will provide material for eight short films that demonstrates xêr as the basis of Ezidi society and religion.
-Results of these research and preservation efforts will be preserved at the Abraham Museum, a digital museum-in-development for the Abraham Path Initiative and which is associated with Harvard University.
+Results of these research and preservation efforts will be preserved as films to share with the global community.